vohaha/game1_simple/README.md

 - **Psychological Realism**: Every mechanic stems from how real people think, behave, and organize.
 - **Emergent Complexity**: Simple rules lead to rich, unpredictable behaviors over time.
-- **Player Agency**: Systems are built to amplify meaningful choices, not limit them.
+- **Individual Agency**: Systems are built to amplify meaningful choices, not limit them.
 - **Abstraction of Reality**: Features reflect the _why_, not the _what_, behind real-world systems.
 - **Natural Regulation**: Balancing and feedback loops are emergent and grounded in systemic friction, not imposed limitations.